A Brief History

-Enrolments rose steadily but it was the threat of invasion by
+Enrolments rose steadily but the threat of Japanese invasion of

-The major reforms to education that were introduced in the 1960’s were overseen at St Gregory's by Br Anselm.
-At the time, Campbelltown and the Macarthur region were booming with a growth rate of 13% compared to the State average of 2%.
-The Wyndham Scheme instituted six years of secondary education and an extra year at school.
-The result was a great demand for places at St Gregory’s.
-The number of day boys soon challenged those of many are boarders.
-Br Anselm built a new class room and dormitory block in 1963 and just kept going.
+Br Anselm became Principal at the start of big changes in the 1960’s.
+At that time the Campbelltown area was booming with a growth rate of 13% compared to the state average of 2%.
+The Wyndham Scheme gave us six years of secondary education and this meant an extra year at school.
+The result was a great demand for places at St Greg’s.
+The number of day boys soon challenged those of the boarders.
+Br Anselm built a new class room and dormitory block in 1963 and kept going.
 It seemed each year a new project was being undertaken.
-Unfortunately Br Anselm, a big man in size as well as character, contracted cancer and died in May, 1970.
-He had led the College through a period of precedented change and growth.
+Br Anselm, a big man in size as well as character, unfortunately contracted cancer and died in May, 1970.
+He had led the College through a period of unprecedented change and growth.

 In the years ahead Br Charles Howard, Br Frederick McMahon, and then Br Clarence Cunningham, Br Ernest Houston, Br Geoffrey Schwager and Br William Connell followed as Principals.
 Each, in their own unique style, contributing towards the vision and growth of the College.
 Each man left behind buildings as monuments to their vision for St Gregory’s.